informalsystems/quartz/docs/getting_started.md

 - the smart contract
 - the front end

-Quartz provides a `dev` command to simplify building and running the enclave and smart contract in a single command.
-Use of the `dev` command was shown in the [quick start](#quick-start) section above.
-Here we show the individual steps and quartz commands that allow devs to independently build and run the encalve, to build and deploy the contract, and to perform the quartz handshake between running enclave and deployed contract.
+We can deploy the enclave and contract all at once using the `quartz dev` convenience command (like in the [quick start](#quick-start)), but here we'll show the individual commands.

 ### Enclave